Vegetarian backpacking meals and freeze dried foods for travel | natural & organic

 Types of chocolate

-Dark chocolate – contains cocoa solids, cocoa butter, and sugar, but no milk solids.
+Dark chocolate – contains cocoa solids, cocoa butter, and sugar but no milk solids.
 It ranges from bitter to bittersweet to sweet.
-The content of cocoa is displayed as a percentage, with the remaining making up sugar (there is often a small amount of lecithin, usually derived from soy).
+The cocoa content is displayed as a percentage, with the remaining making up sugar (there is often a small amount of lecithin, usually derived from soy).
 So, a chocolate bar “70% chocolate” means 70% by weight of cocoa solids and butter and about 30% sugar.
 70% or higher dark chocolate is better suited for packing in hotter weather.
 The darker bars contain a higher proportion of cocoa solids, which resist melting.

 Milk chocolate – when milk solids and sugar outweigh the cocoa content, it is referred to as “milk chocolate.”
 Most chocolate candies fall into this category.
 Depending on a particular chocolate manufacturer’s recipe, the amount of cocoa mass will range from 7-15%.
 Milk chocolate is the most common type because it is the least expensive to manufacture.
 Mass-produced with the minimum amount of cocoa solids & cocoa butter, it contains inexpensive additives, such as corn sugar and milk.
 Many people find milk chocolate lacking in flavor.
 It tends to have a one-dimensional sweet flavor and a milky aftertaste.
 Depending on the origin, it will also taste very different.
 European milk chocolate tastes much different from American milk chocolate due to the milk used in the production process.
-European variety adds in full-fat milk powder, which retains a fresh taste.
-American variety age liquid milk until it breaks down to a cheese-like state (rancidity that Americans are fond of).
+The European variety adds in full-fat milk powder, which retains a fresh taste.
+The American variety ages liquid milk until it breaks down to a cheese-like state (rancidity that Americans are fond of).
 Milk chocolate is least suited for hot weather backpacking since the high milk content produces softer chocolate that melts quickly.

-White chocolate – does not contain any cocoa at all.
+White chocolate – does not contain any cocoa solids at all.
 It is a mixture of purified cocoa butter, milk solids, and sugar.
 It has a sweet and milky taste.
 It offers no health benefits.
 White chocolate is not recommended for backpacking.
 It melts very quickly and has a very short shelf life.

 Instant cocoa – designed for “instant” mixing to make hot chocolate.
 It contains a small amount of cocoa and up to 70% sugar (often corn sugar).
 It also includes lecithin, an emulsifier that helps the particles mix and dissolve better in water.
 Be sure to check the label!
 Most instant hot chocolates contain unhealthy additives such as hydrogenated oil, dairy solids, artificial flavors, and preservatives.
 In the U.S., Ghiradelli uses the least amount of harmful additives.
 Cocoa mix is perfect for the trail!
 Make your own large enough quantity to keep on hand for trips.